nathanaherne/cruisin/docs/diy/cleanup-frame/index.md

 See image at top which shows all excess metal removed

+Once you have removed all the excess metal parts, you want to clean the frame completely to remove all oils, dust, dirt.

 ### Next section is [Priming Frame](/cruisin/diy/priming-frame/index.html)

 ### Previous section is [Seat & floor plate](/cruisin/diy/seat-floor/index.html)